igormiktor/arduino-EventManager/README.md

 If you are using the Arduino IDE, it is not enough to define this constant the usual C/C++ way by defining the constant *before* including `EventManager.h` in your own files.
 This is because the Arduino IDE has no way to pass the definition to the library code unless you actually edit `EventManager.h`.
 The Arduino IDE lacks a way to pass precompile constants to all the files in the project.
-Given that the underlying compiler is GCC, the Arduino IDE could easily have a dialog to set things like `-D EVENTMANAGER_EVENT_QUEUE_SIZE=16` and have this constant definition passed directly to the compiler.
+Given that the underlying compiler is GCC, it would be nice if the Arduino IDE had a dialog to set things like `-D EVENTMANAGER_EVENT_QUEUE_SIZE=16` and have this constant definition passed directly to the compiler.

 The event queue requires `4*sizeof(int) = 8` bytes for each unit of size.
 There is a factor of 4 (instead of 2) because internally **EventManager** maintains two separate queues: a high-priority queue and a low-priority queue.

 ### Increase Listener List Size